sadatnedusa/alitech_python3/vlc_playlist/README.md

 3. Run the function with a specified directory path.
 ```
 ---
-## 4. How the Program Works
+## 4. How the program works

-Directory and Subdirectory Scanning: The program scans the specified directory and all its subdirectories.
+- Directory and Subdirectory Scanning: The program scans the specified directory and all its subdirectories.
-File Filtering: Only .mp4 files are considered, and hidden files are skipped.
+- File Filtering: Only .mp4 files are considered, and hidden files are skipped.
-Playlist Creation:
+- Playlist Creation:
-A VLC-compatible playlist (.xspf file) is created for each subdirectory containing .mp4 files.
+-- A VLC-compatible playlist (.xspf file) is created for each subdirectory containing .mp4 files.
-Each file path is URL-encoded to ensure VLC compatibility.
+-- Each file path is URL-encoded to ensure VLC compatibility.
-Playlist Output: The .xspf file is saved in the same folder as the video files, making it convenient for VLC playback.
+-- **Playlist Output**: The .xspf file is saved in the same folder as the video files, making it convenient for VLC playback.

 ---
 # VLC Playlist Generator